SMAC-Group/course_intro_statistics/chapters/chapter1.md

 [1] "name"   "age"    "weight" "height" "sport"
 ```

 You can access a specific column with the `$` operator.
-For example, you cna subset the column `weight` as such:
+For example, you can subset the column `weight` as such:

 ```
 df$weight
 ```

-returns:
+which returns:

 ```out
 [1] 75 65 78 65